 Independent artist representation:

-Since 2015, I have been working with themes of representation and rethinking the way we make collective decisions.
 Part of this focus on representation for me has been to challenge the idea of representation for the visual artists.
 Through independent representation and working with artist-run spaces, I am trying to push the limits of the art scene and the market apparatus.
 That is why this project has remained completely independent.

 To achieve this goal, I successfully carried out a crowdfunding campaign on Voordekunst.nl platform.
 The campaign page can be visited here.